Garfield and Friends: The Garfield Show

-A new CGI series premiered in 2009.
+A new CGI series premiered in December 2008.
 Much of the creative team on Garfield and Friends also worked on this series, such as executive producer/creator Jim Davis and co-writer/voice director Mark Evanier.

 Frank Welker replaced Lorenzo Music as the voice of Garfield due to Music's death in 2001 (Welker was chosen due to being able to approximate Music's voice well enough to fill in when Music was unable to provide Garfield's voice), while Wally Wingert replaced Thom Huge as the voice of Jon Arbuckle due to Huge's retirement in the same year.
 Other familiar voice actors have also appeared, some of them reprising their roles (such as Gregg Berger as Odie and Herman Post).

 The series does not include the U.S. Acres series and characters, as well as other main characters from Garfield and Friends.
-In one episode, Binky the Clown is mentioned, to which Garfield then replies, "My contract says he's not allowed to be in this series."
+In one episode, Binky the Clown is mentioned, to which Garfield then replies, "My contract says he's not allowed on this series."